Castle Rock (Stephen King): Film

 The town of Castle Rock made its first onscreen appearance in the 1983 film Cujo.
-In that film, Mendocino and Santa Rosa, California stood in for Castle Rock.
+In that film, Mendocino and Santa Rosa, California, stood in for Castle Rock.
 That same year, Castle Rock appeared onscreen again in The Dead Zone.
 This time, the Maine town was portrayed by locations in and around Niagara Falls, Ontario, including the Screaming Tunnel and Queen's Royal Park in neighboring Niagara-on-the-Lake.

 Stand by Me (1986), a film adaptation of King's 1982 novella The Body, was the next film in which Castle Rock appeared.
 However, in this version of the story, Castle Rock is located in the state of Oregon.
-Filming took place in Oregon as well as California, with locations including Brownsville, Oregon and Lake Britton in Shasta County, California.
+Filming took place in Oregon as well as California, with locations including Brownsville, Oregon, and Lake Britton in Shasta County, California.
 Director Rob Reiner later named his production company Castle Rock Entertainment, which subsequently produced several adaptations of King's works.

 In addition to appearing onscreen, the town of Castle Rock is also referenced in several films.
 The first such reference came in the 1982 film Creepshow, which was Stephen King's first produced screenplay.
 At the end of the film's "The Lonesome Death of Jordy Verrill" segment, a directional sign shows Castle Rock located five miles away.

 In the 1990 film adaptation of Graveyard Shift, the character Jane Wisconsky tells John Hall she is originally from Castle Rock.

 The screenplay to the 1992 film Sleepwalkers was also written by King.
 In the film, the sheriff calls for backup from Castle Rock.
 However, this version of Castle Rock is located in Indiana.

-The town of Gibsons, British Columbia, Canada serves as the location of Castle Rock in the 1993 film Needful Things.
+The town of Gibsons, British Columbia, Canada, serves as the location of Castle Rock in the 1993 film Needful Things.

 In the 2007 film adaptation of King's novella The Mist (1980), David Drayton reads a newspaper called The Castle Rock Times.

-Popular culture
+In popular culture

 The name "Shawshank" is often used in popular culture as a noun to reference a successful prison break.
 An example of this can be found in the twelfth episode of The Flashs first season.
 The series features cast members from The Shawshank Redemption, including Clancy Brown and William Sadler.